jquinby/jekyll-now/_posts/2019-04-22-going-to-the-dead.markdown

 I picked up _Mysterium Paschale_ again over the weekend to revisit von Balthasar's exploration of Holy Saturday.

-bq.The more eloquently the Gospels describe the passion of the living Jesus, his death and burial, the more striking is their entirely understandable silence when it comes to the time in between his placing in the grave and the event of the Resurrection.
+>The more eloquently the Gospels describe the passion of the living Jesus, his death and burial, the more striking is their entirely understandable silence when it comes to the time in between his placing in the grave and the event of the Resurrection.
 We are grateful to them for this.
 Death calls for this